 Is your stomach pain from food poisoning or the stomach flu?
 It can be hard to tell, since both conditions share some symptoms and the two are related, which makes any confusion understandable.

 Both food poisoning (foodborne illness) and the so-called stomach flu (technically it’s not the flu virus) fall under the term acute gastroenteritis, a condition in which a virus, bacterium or parasite causes inflammation in the lining of your intestines.
 That inflammation can lead to unpleasant symptoms, including nausea, vomiting, stomach pain or diarrhea.

-“By definition, foodborne illness and stomach flu can present with the same symptoms,” says Rose Taroyan, MD, a family medicine physician at Keck Medicine of USC and an assistant professor of clinical family medicine at the Keck School of Medicine of USC.
+“By definition, foodborne illness and stomach flu can present with the same symptoms,” says Rose Taroyan, MD, a family medicine physician at Keck Medicine of USC and assistant professor of clinical family medicine at the Keck School of Medicine of USC.

 There are some subtle differences, however.
 “If you have nausea or vomiting, stomach pain, watery or bloody diarrhea and fever after eating spoiled food or trying out a new restaurant, consider that you may have a foodborne illness.
 In that case, your symptoms may appear quickly — within eight to 16 hours of eating contaminated food.
 Your food history will provide clues, and a stool culture can sometimes provide answers,” Taroyan explains.

 Stomach flu, on the other hand, is usually accompanied by diarrhea and vomiting, according to Taroyan, but it is possible to have vomiting without diarrhea.
 You may also see signs of dehydration.
 “Viral gastroenteritis typically peaks in the winter and spring months,” she adds.

 The culprits behind all the trouble